CrewAI vs Valence

 - Integration Support — Basic API hooks for external tools

-- Workflow Automation — Automates data engineering tasks
+- Workflow Automation — Automates complex data workflows to reduce manual tasks

 - Open-source framework enabling transparency and customization